 In order to make the curriculum in line with the new objectives, it was necessary that appropriate changes should be brought into it.
 Which was accomplished by the National Curriculum Framework 2005.

 6. Educational Objectives – The objectives of education are always changing.
 There are constant changes in the needs of society.
-Due to which the educational objectives also keep on changing and to achieve these objectives, it was very necessary to make the structure of the new curriculum in line with the current educational objectives.
+Due to this the educational objectives also keep on changing and to achieve these objectives, it was very necessary to make the structure of the new curriculum in line with the current educational objectives.

 Recommendation of NCF 2005